Good Faith & Enterprise Bargaining

 - refraining from capricious or unfair conduct that undermines freedom of association or collective bargaining.

-However Good Faith Bargaining requirements do not require:
+However, Good Faith Bargaining requirements do not require:

 - a bargaining representative to make concessions during bargaining for the agreement; or